muziejus/novel-maps-of-ny-2017/README.md

 ```
 git clone https://github.com/muziejus/english-101-2017.git
 cd english-101-2017
-mmd syllabus.mmd
-mmd2tex syllabus.mmd
 sh process-mmd.sh
 biber syllabus
 xelatex syllabus.tex ; xelatex syllabus.tex
 ```

-`mmd` is MultiMarkdown.
+The `process-mmd.sh` script relies on MultiMarkdown.
 Fletcher Penney describes how to install it [on the official site](http://fletcher.github.io/MultiMarkdown-5/installation.html), but for Mac, assuming you have homebrew installed, it’s as easy as: